AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_azure_workflow.rst

 ---------------------------------------------------------------------

 1. Log in to the Aviatrix Controller.
-2. Go to Multi-Cloud Transit > Setup > External Device.
+2. Go to Multi-Cloud Transit > Setup > External Connection.
 3. Select option External Device > BGP > LAN.
 4. Enter the following information in the fields provided.